Variable Modified Newtonian Mechanics IV: Non Rotating Galaxies: 4.1: The velocity disperson in a virialised VMOND potential

 The virialised potential \cite{binney} is given by

 For the Newtonian acceleration, using $M(r)$ in Eq.(\ref{mt})

 where $M=M(R)=4\pi \bar{\rho} R^{3-S}/(3-S)$.
-For an uniform density, $S=0$, one recovers the virial potential $V=-\frac{3}{5}\frac{GM^2}{R}$ (Binney \cite{binney}, Eq.(2.41) pp 64).
+For an uniform density, $S=0$, one recovers the virial potential $V=-\frac{3}{5}\frac{GM^2}{R}$ (BT \cite{binney}, pp 64).
 For $S=2$, one obtains the Newtonian potential energy $V=-\frac{GM^2}{R}$.
-The calculation above suggests that the virialised potential provides a reasonable basis to proceed. \\\\ For the MOND-like acceleration, the potential energy at the virialised redshift $z_{vr}$ is
+The calculation above suggests that the virialised potential Eq.(\ref{vp}) provides a reasonable description of the effective potential of the virialised object. \\\\ For the VMOND acceleration, assuming for the time being that there is "no potential energy loss" during virialisation, the virialised potential is given by

 That is,